nejckorasa/dir-fingerprint/README.md

 # dir-fingerprint

-Application written in Go that calculates and stores directory fingerprint/hash from all its files
+Application written in Go that calculates and stores directory fingerprint/hash from all its files in a tree